 This is the front matter, abstract, TOC, and acknowledgements from my 2021 dissertation.
 It won the Princeton Near Eastern Studies Department’s Bayard and Cleveland Dodge Memorial Prize for best Phd dissertation.Read more

-This is a upper-level seminar I co-developed and taught with Skyler Anderson at Princeton University.Read more
+This is a upper-level Interdisciplinary Studies seminar I developed and taught at Emory University.Read more